XiangPingJun/stream-me-board/README.md

 <img src="doc/images/Admin.png?raw=true">

-> Broadcaster can use the controll page to start broadcast and votes.
+> Broadcaster can start broadcast and votes with a decent controll page.

 ## Installation